Listing your site with search engines

 Unfortunately, there are no 'search engine secrets' that will guarantee a top position in organic or non-paid searches.
 But, there are several small changes you can make that can sometimes produce excellent results.|

 These techniques include meta tags, the title tag, page layout, page content, a page name, links, image alt tags, not using frames, or if it is already framed - the proper usage of the NOFRAMES area, etc. Again, these are common and easy techniques to implement.

 How long does it take before a site appears in the search engines

 The time it takes each search engine to include your Web site varies.
 Smaller, niche search engines may index your site within a week, while the 'big guys' may take eight weeks or longer.

 Avoid all invisible or hidden text

-Never use hidden or invisible text on your Website.
-The rise of contextual search brought about this once popular practice of using the text of the same color as the background to jam a Web page with desired keywords, which was thought to improve search engine placement.
-Now many search engines actually penalize sites that use this practice.
+Never use hidden or invisible text on your website.
+The rise of contextual search brought about this once widespread practice of using the text of the same color as the background to jam a Web page with desired keywords, which was thought to improve search engine placement.
+Now many search engines penalize sites that use this practice.